 Conclusion About 440A Steel

 In short, 440A steel makes a good choice for applications where cost and stain resistance are foremost.
-If the ability to hold an edge or toughness are bigger concerns, choose another metal.
-If used for a display item or a light duty tool, then it will serve well.
+If the ability to hold an edge or toughness is a bigger concern, choose another metal.
+If used as a display item or a light-duty tool, then it will serve well.
 Most likely, if you purchased a cheap kitchen knife from Walmart or the internet, it will be made of some type of 440 steel, but it’s very possible to get a higher-end version with great construction.